deBarbarinAntoine/HomeIoT/README.md

 ## Presentation

-This project is made by Computer Science students for an assignment.
+This project is made by Computer Science students for an assignment involving a client application, in this case a website, and a real time interaction with the physical world via ESP32 boards.

 **Home&Co** _(Co for Connect, Control, Company)_ is a project using **ESP32** dev boards and a **Raspberry Pi 3B+** to monitor, control and automate home appliances like the lights, heaters, front door, water valves for watering plants, etc.